marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 # Download and Extract Zooniverse Exports

-Some of the scripts used for different sites can be found here: [zooniverse_exports/scripts.sh](zooniverse_exports/scripts.sh).
-The following steps are required:
+The following codes can be used to:

 1. Get Zooniverse Exports (download data through the Python API)
 2. Extract Zooniverse Classifications

-3. Aggregate Extracted Zooniverse Classifications (on capture-event aggregation - work-in-progress)
-4. Add Meta-Data to Aggregated Classifications (work-in-progress)
+Some of the scripts used for different sites can be found here: [zooniverse_exports/scripts.sh](../zooniverse_exports/scripts.sh).

 ## Get Zooniverse Exports